sparkfun/SparkFun_XRP_Controller/docs/hardware_overview.md

 <figure markdown>
 [![Overview photo labeling the major components and other hardware on the XRP Controller Board](./assets/img/XRP_Controller-Overview.jpg){ width="400"}](./assets/img/XRP_Controller-Overview.jpg "Click to enlarge")
+<figcaption>Having trouble seeing the detail in the image?
+Click on it for a larger view.</figcaption>
 </figure>

-You'll notice that along with the arrows showing the name of some of the smaller components, the board has what's referred to as silkscreen to label all the connectors, buttons, LEDs and other parts you'll interact with while building and using the XRP Robotics Kit.
+You'll notice that along with the arrows showing the name of some of the smaller components, the board uses what's called silkscreen to label all the connectors, buttons, LEDs and other parts you'll interact with while building and using the XRP Robotics Kit.

-## Raspberry Pico W
+## Raspberry Pi Pico W

-The Raspberry Pico W microcontroller acts as the brain of this board.
+The Raspberry Pi Pico W microcontroller acts as the brain of this board.
 It combines a RP2040 processor with a wireless module for both 2.4GHz 802.11n wireless LAN and Bluetooth<sup>&trade;</sup> 5.2.
 The RP2040 communicates with the motor controllers, IMU and other components to control the robotics kit's behavior.
 The photo below highlights the Pico W on the Controller Board:

 <figure markdown>
 [![Photo highlighting the Pico W microcontroller](./assets/img/XRP_Controller-PicoW.jpg){ width="400"}](./assets/img/XRP_Controller-PicoW.jpg "Click to enlarge")